meteor/docs/source/api/accounts.md

 If there are multiple users with a username or email only differing in case, a case sensitive match is required.
 Although `createUser` won't let you create users with ambiguous usernames or emails, this could happen with existing databases or if you modify the users collection directly.

+This method can fail throwing one of the following errors:
+* “Unrecognized options for login request [400]”, if any of `user` or `password` are undefined.
+* “Match failed [400]”, if `user` isn't either an Object or an String or `password` isn't a String.
+* “User not found [403]”, if the email or username provided in `user` doesn’t belong to a registered user.
+* “Incorrect password [403]”, if the password provided is not correct.
+* “User has no password set [403]”, if there's no any password set for `user`.

 This function is provided by the `accounts-password` package.
 See the [Passwords](#accounts_passwords) section below.